fluid-project/infusion/README.txt

     FLUID-2398: Minimum font size control changes the text size even when the base size is larger then the minimum.

 Uploader:
+    FLUID-3999: "Add more" button is not disabled while uploading
     FLUID-3241: Can only tab to the "Browse Files" button once: using IE
     FLUID-2052: Cannot tab away from the "Browse Files" button with Flash 10*
     * For information related to known issues with Flash 10 compatibility,